 Same time access across multiple locations require may require distributed or electronic meetings, with known challenges called virtual meetings and participants.
 With the use of supplemental tools, virtual meetings can also satisfy the dual condition that demands meetings at different times and in different locations.

-Virtual meetings are used to save travel money or allow for remote participation.
+Virtual meetings save travel money (and time), allow for remote participation, and help avoid viral transmission.
 While fine for review and sharing, they should be avoided at kickoffs, phase gate reviews, when consensus is critical, the issues are contentious, or the situation demands high-quality decision-making.

 Method of Virtual Participants and Meetings